Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 -   An Orange Pi One (or similar SBC) with Armbian/Debian and SSH access.
 -   Node.js v20+, Git, and PM2 installed.
+-   **Build Tools:** The application has dependencies that may need to be compiled from source.
+Ensure you have the necessary build tools installed:
+    ```bash
+    sudo apt-get update
+    sudo apt-get install -y build-essential
+    ```

 ### **Step 1: MikroTik Router Configuration**